This post was updated March, 2013

 Consider the time difference.
 One of the biggest barriers to working with an overseas VA is the difference in time zones.
 If your virtual hire is on the other side of the globe, then you may find it particularly challenging to manage his or her workflow.
 Someone who is working in a time zone that is 10-12 hours off from your own may not be readily available for the spontaneous questions, clarifications, or last minute requests that tend to come up.

 Consider the quality of equipment and online access.
 Research the quality and reliability of any equipment and internet connectivity your new hire will need as well as how the particular country’s infrastructure is set up.
 Like any other contractor, a virtual assistant is responsible for his or her own internet connection and hardware.
-But Internet service and access to higher-end equipment may be limited within some countries.
+But an internet provider like Sonic and access to higher-end equipment may be limited within some countries.

 How to Screen Applicants